Platypus survey methods (pros and cons)

 • Water samples must be collected with care and sent to a specialist lab for processing.

-• Though generally less expensive than live-trapping surveys, robust sampling and analysis entail a significant cost.
+• Though generally less expensive than live-trapping surveys, robust sampling and analysis entails a significant cost.

 • Reflecting the fact that this approach has only recently been developed, a great deal remains to be learned about how to optimise eDNA sampling and the extent to which findings are affected by seasonal variation in platypus behaviour and environmental factors such as water temperature and turbidity.

-Most useful application: This is best suited for mapping where platypus occur (especially over broad geographic areas or where the potential for sightings to be reported is limited) as long as negative results are interpreted with appropriate care (for example, by ensuring that circumstances expected to limit platypus usage – for example, seasonally ephemeral or intermittent flow – are properly considered).
+Most useful application: This is best suited for mapping where platypus occur, especially over broad geographic areas or where the potential for sightings to be reported is limited.

 Photo: APC